In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Results

 \section{Results}

-Given a checkpoint restart file at step 50,000 of the MPM Oso simulation, we ran two versions of the next 15,000 steps to evaluate the cost of in-situ visualization on the simulation.
-Using four nodes of Stampede2 at TACC, each running four MPM worker processes, we first ran 15,000 steps without in-situ visualization but saving checkpoint files every 5,000 steps.
+Given a checkpoint restart file at step 50,000 (actual runout time of 50 s) of the MPM Oso simulation, we ran two versions of the next 25,000 steps to evaluate the cost of in situ visualization on the simulation.
+Using four nodes of Stampede2 at TACC, each running four MPM worker processes, we first ran 15,000 steps without in situ visualization but saving checkpoint files every 5,000 steps, resulting in five time step datasets over this interval.
 In this case, the wall-clock time required to run each 5,000 steps - as determined by timestamps on output files - was approximately 2 hours, 23 minutes.
+Figures \ref{fig:oso-50} and \ref{fig:oso-74} visualize the state of this run at the beginning and end of the simulation interval, using a color-scale to show the distance each particle has traveled from its original location.
+Clearly, the simulation has made substantial progress in this time interval.

-We then reran the same section of the simulation using the MPM/Galaxy interface to transfer data from MPM to Galaxy every 100 steps and using Galaxy to generate the first two and later three images of each timestep (having noted the runout spread outside our initial camera views) of each step.
-Figures \ref{fig:oso-early} and \ref{fig:oso-late} show two views of this run.
+We then re-ran the same interval of the simulation with the same checkpoint dumps, but now using the MPM/Galaxy interface to transfer data from MPM to Galaxy every 100 steps (0.1 s of real-time runout, where a difference in the runout can be perceived).
+In situ visualization with Galaxy/MPM integration offers insights into the dynamics of very fast runouts, such as the Oso landslide (total duration of runout is 120s) with a very fine temporal resolution, which are otherwise infeasible using traditional post-processing visualization.
+We found that Galaxy was substantially faster than MPM, even when running on a single node.
+To make full use of the I/O bandwith available on that node, we use a M:N interface of 4:1 with four MPM worker nodes to one Galaxy worker nodes.
+With this setup, Galaxy required approximately 6.5 seconds for each timestep to receive the data, repartition it, and render the visualizations - far less than the three minutes required by MPM to run through 100 steps.
+In this second case with in situ visualization, the wall-clock time needed by MPM to run through 5,000 steps was approximately 2 hours, 26 minutes, or 2 percent more than the first, non-visualized case.
+Galaxy renderings of the Oso landslide during the early and late stages of the runout are shown in~\cref{fig:oso3,fig:timing}.

-In this case, we ran Galaxy using four worker processes on a single node, so there was a 4:1 ratio of both sending processes to receiving process and sending nodes to receiving nodes.
-Galaxy required approximately 3 seconds for each timestep to receive the data, repartition it, and render the visualizations - far less than the ~three minutes required by MPM to run through 100 steps.
-In this second case, the wall-clock time needed by MPM to run through 5,000 steps was approximately 2 hours, 26 minutes, or 2 percent more than the first, non-visualized case.
+Galaxy supports including additional views at runtime as we observe interesting dynamics for visualization as the simulation progresses.
+Galaxy initially generated two images per timestep and later three, when we observed the runout spreading outside our initial camera views.